MyBagofTricks/TeachOverflows/README.md

 `$ cd TeachOverflows && chmod +x build.sh && ./build.sh`

-Binaries will be compiled to "overflows/".
+Binaries will be compiled to "bin/".
 Run each individually and have fun

 ## The Game

 - stack00 - Enter a bunch of letters
 - stack01 - Enter the string at the correct offset
 - stack02 - Enter the strings at the correct offsets
 - stack10 - Same as stack01, but also overwrite the buffer to change the value of the 'changMe' variable
 - stack11 - Overflow the buffer and call the 'winner' function
 - stack12 - Same as stack11 but with one tiny restriction
 - format10 - Overwrite the value of 'changeMe' with 0xCAFEF00D.
 Payload must be less than 10 chars long (Hint: use printf padding!)
+- format11 - Overwrite the value of 'changeMe' with 512
 - rop10 - Call the 'winner' function with the correct argument
 - rop11 - Call 'feedMe2' with the correct arguments, then call 'winner'